mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 If you follow the life face to face always, there is always human problems, arguments, fighting, complaining.
 Finally, divorce, and living separately, and hatred – always.

 So, what I want to tell you is: face to face is sometimes important, because we cannot escape from it.
-If you live with more than one being, you have to face to face.
+If you live with more than one being, you have to [be] face to face.
 But on the other hand, we should know a little different way to live.
 Instead of being face to face, sit side by side, to your friends, to your parents, or to your boyfriend or girlfriend, husband or wife.
 Or walk: walk next to, close to each other, instead of face to face.
 And sit down on a bench side by side; and why don't you rest your head on the other's shoulder, and take a deep breath.
 That's wonderful, beautiful.
 Can you see the beautiful scene, in walking around the lake?
 All the couples walk around the lake; I saw sometimes.
 All the couples walk around, and finally they sit on the bench, and take a deep breath, and already sit down, and sitting very closely to husband, and rest her head on his shoulder.
 That's beautiful, don't you think so?
 That's a beautiful scene.

 But when you sit face to face: "Hey, what are you doing there?" *[laughter]* Or sometimes you can be face to face and express your affectionate feelings.
 Well, sometimes it is important, but if you do [it] always, you get fed up with it, don't you think so?
 Pretty soon you're fed up with such love and human relationship.
 You cannot always face to face each other; even though love is beautiful, you're fed up with love.